Acer Predator Helios 18 AI (2025) 18"

 • Both products support multithreading.

-• Both products have stereo speakers.
+• Both products have at least one USB Type-C port.

-• Both products have a socket for a 3.5 mm audio jack.
+• Both products feature stereo speakers and a 3.5mm audio jack.

-• Both products support DLSS.
+• Both products support ray tracing and DLSS.

-• Both products support multi-display technology.
+• Both products support Intel Resizable BAR, have no LHR limitation, support 3D and multi-display technology.

-• Both products have OpenGL version 4.6.
+• Both products share OpenCL version 3 and OpenGL version 4.6.

 Main Differences